pyembed/pyembed-markdown/README.rst

 Compatibility
 -------------

-REmbed-Markdown has been tested with Python 2.7 and 3.3.
+PyEmbed-Markdown has been tested with Python 2.7 and 3.3.

 Installation
 ------------

-REmbed-Markdown can be installed using pip:
+PyEmbed-Markdown can be installed using pip:

 ::

-    pip install rembed-markdown
+    pip install pyembed-markdown

 Contributing
 ------------

-To report an issue, request an enhancement, or contribute a patch, go to the REmbed-Markdown `GitHub`_ page.
+To report an issue, request an enhancement, or contribute a patch, go to the PyEmbed-Markdown `GitHub`_ page.

 License
 -------

-REmbed-Markdown is distributed under the MIT license.
+PyEmbed-Markdown is distributed under the MIT license.

 ::